-Investments in marketable equity and fixed-income securities with readily determinable market values are reported at fair value based on quoted prices in active markets.
 Alternative investments include real estate, investments in partnerships, and limited liability and other investment companies.
 The fair values for alternative investments represent the Foundation's pro-rata interest in the net assets of each investment and are based on financial information determined and reported by investment managers or on the basis of other information evaluated periodically by management.
 Alternative investments are not publicly traded on national security market exchanges, are generally illiquid, and may be valued differently than if readily available markets exist for such investments.
 Because of inherent uncertainties of the valuation of alternative investments, the reported fair values of such investments may differ significantly from realized values.

 Investment income consists of the Foundation's distributive share of any interest, dividends, and capital gains and losses generated from the Foundation's investments.
 Realized gains and losses attributable to the Foundation's investments are reported upon a sale or disposition of the investment.
-Unrealized gains and losses are included in the change in net assets in the statement of activities.
+Unrealized gains and losses are included in the change in net assets in the combined statements of activities.